 In the modern era, we’re conditioned to improve our weaknesses rather than doubling down on our strengths.
 When you follow this path, it’s hard to rise above mediocrity.

 However, when you’re brutally honest about your weaknesses, you can finally accept them and hone other skills that will make you extremely valuable to your employer.

 If you’re a good copywriter, you might excel at crafting thoughtful words in solitude, but perform badly when forced to interact with clients face-to-face.
-Likewise, a good salesman can easily build rapport with prospective clients, but they might not be good at producing well-researched blog posts for the company’s website.
+Likewise, a good sales rep can easily build rapport with prospective clients, but they might not be good at producing well-researched blog posts for the company’s website.

 2. Committed to Mastery

-If you’re content to let your skills stagnate, then you will never fulfill your potential as a team member in any organization.
+If you’re content to let your skills stagnate, then you will never fulfill your potential as a strong team member in any organization.
 This is particularly crucial in the Information Age, where industries are changing rapidly and certain skill sets are becoming obsolete overnight.

 Mindvalley, a company known for its progressive workplace culture, actually instructs its employees to spend 5 hours of their working week on personal development tasks such as reading a book or learning a new skill.
 When team members are honing their skills and undertaking personal growth challenges, teamwork will naturally flourish.

 3. Intrinsically Motivated

 Most employees are heavily motivated by financial gain.
 This isn’t a good thing or a bad thing; it’s just an economic reality.